 Rajnovich is either acknowledging the existing view that the site is associated with the Midewiwin or Norm Dokis is using her early 1990s interpretation of the site as the basis of a new “oral tradition” that connects it to the Midewiwin, the exclusive Ojibwe shamans’ society.

-Dokis goes on to speculate that the red smear is a sign left by the shamans to indicate that a medicine bundle is nearby, a hidden bundle whose existence he was told about by a Dokis elder, presumably sometime in the early 2000s.
+Dokis goes on to speculate that the red smear is a sign left by the shamans to indicate that a medicine bundle is nearby, a supposedly hidden bundle whose existence he was told about by a Dokis elder, sometime in the early 2000s, some three hundred years after it was “lost”.
 For more details and images see Norm Dokis’ article here.

 The usual view of rock painting sites involves the rock-dwelling maymaygweshiwuk (one of many spellings!) to whom the shaman or vision quester came in search of medicine or favour.
 On the ledge below the pictographs, they would leave an offering of tobacco or some other gift.